Why it's worth to read how to create mobile banking app

 The UX experts of the UXDA were aiming to change some of universally used approaches of FinTech UI design, while retaining already known easy-to-use principles common to mobile designs.
 The goal was to design and build the simplest banking app on the planet, keeping the wide-ranging functionality.
 As an outcome - the concept of Light Bank - a fusion of beauty and simplicity, was created.

-How Light Bank was created, step-by-step
+How Light Bank app was created, step-by-step guide

 We started by evaluating the commercial objectives of the product.
 That required us to determine the best business model and the best strategy for its launch, in order to learn what would be most beneficial for the app’s users.